MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 - Brad and Duy researched various new concepts (see photos of sketches below)
 - Decided to develop "Bow and Arrow" concept with 5 "faux" gro pros and fins
 - Wide surface of "Bow and Arrow" concept area mean GPS will be easier to lock and calibrate
-- Issues to consider and resolve  for Bow and Arrow concept listed here (https://github.com/MakerBay/Coral_Reef_Mapping_Drone/wiki/Testing-the-bow-and-camera-arrows-conceptand Arrow)
+- [Testing the bow and camera arrows concept](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/wiki/Testing-the-bow-and-camera-arrows-concept) Issues to consider and resolve listed here
-- Saturday 25th Cesar to bring an RC boat and hack for
+- Saturday 25th Cesar to bring an RC boat and hack it for adding to the front of 'Bow and Arrow" concept, attach with bearing to allow steering (see photos of sketches below)
-- Need to get thicker tent poles for stronger and more rigid
+- Need to get thicker tent poles for stronger and more rigid frame and structure

 ## Biology Team
 ### Natasha, Sabrina, Joan, Vincent, Christie